benhoyt/benhoyt.github.com/writings/2020-07-22-do-not-track.md

 href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/DNT">format</a>
 of the header is literally "<tt>DNT:&nbsp;1</tt>".</p>

-<p>Even back when Soghoian wrote that article in 2011, it was clear that
+<p>Even back when Soghoian wrote that article, it was clear that
 getting advertisers to respect the header wasn't going to be easy:</p>

 <div class="BigQuote">